 I wouldn’t recommend pitching clients without any experience like a lot of the YouTube gurus would advise (you’re spending real money after all, so you better know what you’re doing).

-However, if you’re wondering what job pays $5,000 a month, take a look at some openings at advertising agencies in your area or online.
+And, if you’re still wondering what job pays $5,000 a month, take a look at some openings at advertising agencies in your area or online.

 When you factor in commission, which a lot of places offer, I think this is definitely one industry with a lot of opportunity.

-Making money online is definitely my preference, but I understand that this isn’t possible or desireable for everyone.
+Making money online is definitely my preference, but I understand that this isn’t possible or desirable for everyone.

 So, if you still want some other job ideas to hit this income target, you’re in luck!